jashans98/handwriting-recognition/README.md

 representation, with one input layer, one hidden layer, and one output layer.
 In this case, the initial hypotheses at each layer were in a raw data file.
 I simply used these inputs to run some Feedforward Propogation on the network.
 This time, however, the accuracy of the predictions _increased_ to roughly **97.5%**.
-This is indicative of the fact that nonlinear hypotheses can often be used to build more consistent hypotheses.
+This is indicative of the fact that nonlinear hypotheses can often be used to obtain more consistent results.

 Upon running [ex3_nn.m](ex3/ex3_nn.m), you will be able to watch an interactice sequence that displays images from the training set one at a time and shows the prediction for what the network thinks that digit is.